 3 – Practicality

 Your packaging will need to be practical, not just for you but for your customers.
-Using a shrink wrap machine won’t only just save you time but also save you money and energy.
+Using a packaging machine won’t only just save you time but also save you money and energy.

 Having packaging which is practical is essential, and using shrink wrap can help your business become much more cost-effective; it is used commonly throughout the food industry for this reason.